Crab stick: History

 The Japanese company Sugiyo first produced and patented imitation crab flesh in 1974, as kanikama.
 This was a flake type.
 In 1975, the company Osaki Suisan first produced and patented imitation crab sticks.

 In 1977, The Berelson Company of San Francisco, California, US, working with Sugiyo, introduced them internationally.
 Kanikama is still their common name in Japan, but internationally they are marketed under names including Krab Sticks, Ocean Sticks, Sea Legs and Imitation Crab Sticks.
 Legal restrictions now prevent them from being marketed as "Crab Sticks" in many places, as they usually do not have crab flesh.

 Composition

-Two "crab flavored fish cake" (fish-only crab sticks), and one "imitation crab meat" (contains 3% red snow crab).

 Most crab sticks today are made from Alaska pollock (Gadus chalcogrammus) of the North Pacific Ocean.
 This main ingredient is often mixed with fillers, such as wheat, and egg white (albumen), or other binding ingredient, such as the enzyme transglutaminase.
 Crab flavoring is added (natural or more commonly, artificial) and a layer of red food coloring is applied to the outside.